haveachin/infrared/README.md

 `ProxyTo`* is the address that the proxy sends the incoming connections to
 `Timeout` is the duration before it will be shut down [default: `5m`]

-`Docker`* is a data object that represents a docker interface.
+`Docker`* is a data object that represents a docker interface
 - `DNSServer` is the address of the DNS that resolves container names [default: `"127.0.0.11"`]
 - `ContainerName`* is the Name of the container that contains the Minecraft server
 - `Portainer` is a data object that represents a Portainer interface that is only needed